Anglican Adam Preaching Society: Religious disputes

 Igbudu, the founder of the A.A.P.S. evangelical movement, was said to have had a disagreement with a prominent Nigerian Isoko cleric, Archbishop Christian Aggrey Apena, whom he accused of "disturbing his ministry" in the Nigerian Anglican Church.

 In the early 1970s, the Anglican Adam Preaching Society (A.A.P.S.) and the Scripture Union (S.U.) were accused of what Archbishop Christian Aggrey Apena considered as being "religiously rebellious", by the Anglican hierarchy who felt that some members of both "evangelistic wings of the Church" were not only introducing strange doctrines to the Church but also challenging the constituted authorities of the Church.
 Consequently, it led to the excommunication of several A.A.P.S. members from the Church.

-Challenges

-Its founder seemed to have often faced several challenges both on family and ministerial front.

 Leadership

 Since the death of its founder on 12 March 1981, the evangelical group of A.A.P.S. has continued to operate under a plethora of elected National Executives.

-As of 2022, the leaders of the A.A.P.S. movement included Evang.
-F. K. A. Usenu (JP) - National President, Evang.
+As of 2026, the leaders of the A.A.P.S. movement included National President, Evang.
 Sir.
-J. I. Afimoni (JP) - Vice National President, Evang.
-P. E. Ejovi - National Secretary, and Evang.
+J. I. Afimoni (JP), Evang.
+J. Aso - National Secretary, and Evang.
 Emma Ofano (JP) - Music Director.